International

 Bolivia

-The community in Barrio San Cristobal, Bolivia has struggled with access to reliable drinking water, namely during the dry season when sources such as rainwater become inadequate.
+The community in Barrio San Cristobal, Bolivia has struggled with access to reliable drinking water and sanitation services, namely during the dry season when sources such as rainwater become inadequate.

-Prior to the construction of the new well most of the 300-person community was dependent on an old deep well or buying water from private providers in trucks or rainwater catchments, which, again, become scarce during the dry season.
+Prior to the construction of the a new water distribution system, most of the 300-person community was dependent on an old deep well or buying water from private providers in trucks or rainwater harvesting, which, again, become scarce during the dry season.
 Families are then forced to ration supplies due to this unreliable access, highlighting the severity of the issue in the community.
+The lack of basic sanitation services exacerbates concerns of water scarcity and quality.

-The overall objective of the project is to build a system that would increase safe, sustainable, and accessible water access for the people of Barrio San Cristobal.
-These objectives will be met through several measures, the main one being an assessment trip the team will take in Spring 2025.
-This trip will help answer questions about project viability, scope, community needs, current infrastructure, and construction.
-Based on the outcome of the trip, the team will determine how to best meet the project objectives.
+The overall objective of the project is to build a sanitary sewer system that would mitigate wastewater, and ensure safe, sustainable, and accessible water access for the people of Barrio San Cristobal.
+These objectives will be met in phases, including the Phase 1 Implementation Trip that will take place in Summer 2026.
+The goal of this trip will be to construct the sanitary piping networks and septic tanks, and provide the engineering services to meet the community’s infrastructure needs.
+Based on the outcome of the trip, the team will return to Bolivia, and complete the phased implementation and collaboration with the community.

 Tanzania